Learn how to prepare for surgery and recovery at UC San Diego Health.

 - Use the most modern and effective anesthesia methods and techniques

-- Provide alternatives to narcotics to help manage pain after surgery
+- Provide integrated pain-relief medications and alternatives to narcotics to help manage pain after surgery

 - Encourage patients to begin moving and resume activity immediately after surgery